AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/tooltip.md

 ---
+title: ToolTip
 description: REFERENCE - Built-in Controls
 ---

 import ToolTipTextScreenshot from '/img/gitbook-import/assets/tooltip.gif';
 import ToolTipContentScreenshot from '/img/gitbook-import/assets/tooltip2.gif';

-# Tool Tip
+# ToolTip

-The tool tip is a popup that shows its content when the user hovers over the 'host' control to which it is attached.
+The `ToolTip` is a popup that shows its content when the user hovers over the 'host' control to which it is attached.

 ## Useful Properties